MrCompSc1/OOP-shapes/README.md

 # OOP shapes
-Old WPF program to demonstrate the drawning of shapes using form controls.
+Old WinForms program to demonstrate the drawning of shapes using form controls.
 A lot of duplicate code that needs tidying up one day!